Weekly Shabbat Services

 Observed Friday evening to Saturday night, our weekly Shabbat services commemorate creation as a community as we celebrate the blessings that surround us.
 By setting aside our everyday concerns and focusing on spiritual renewal through prayer and Torah study, we are able to deepen our connection to God and build stronger bonds with our fellow congregants.

-Shabbat evening services are a chance to check in with God, with our family and with ourselves, providing a rhythm to the week, a respite from our day-to-day lives and an opportunity to connect with our community through song and prayer.
+Shabbat evening services are a chance to check in with God, with our family and with ourselves, providing a rhythm to the week, a respite from our day-to-day lives and an opportunity to connect with our community.
 It’s a joyous occasion — a time to remember that God ceased work on the seventh day, and that we too should take time to rest and restore our energy.
 We gather in our homes with friends and family, as well as in synagogues and with our community.
 It’s a time of peace, of connection and of gratitude.

-- Friday evening services are available via Zoom
+- Friday evening services are available via Zoom, Meeting ID: 818 0357 8025, and also on Facebook and YouTube.

-- Password available upon request by contacting our office at office@wsthz.org
+- Zoom password available upon request by contacting our office at office@wsthz.org

 - The Friday evening Siddur can be found here.

-On Saturday mornings, the temple welcomes regulars and newcomers to a morning of praise, of study, and of hearing the words of our sacred scriptures.
-Our cantor leads a traditional Shacharit service while using a variety of traditional, modern, cantorial, and Hassidic melodies.
-Our rabbi introduces the Torah and Haftarah readings and presents inspiring sermons relevant to our lives, the Torah portion, events in the world, and spiritual matters that leave us uplifted for the week ahead.
+At 11am, Rabbi Glick introduces the Torah and Haftarah readings and presents an inspiring sermon relevant to our lives, the Torah portion, events in the world, and spiritual matters that leave us uplifted for the week ahead.

 - Every week different members of the synagogue take turns preparing and chanting haftaroth.
 Our cantor sends recordings upon request.
-Please email us to join our rotation.
+Please email us to join our rotation or for information on learning how to chant.

-- Once a month, our davening team leads musical services on Shabbat mornings.
+- Approximately once a month, our davening team leads musical services on Shabbat mornings.

 - To learn more about our Golden Kippah program encouraging our members to learn new synagogue skills and participate in services, click here.